miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 In other way, its when we want to somebody use or do something with calm

 ---
-**Let me get this straight:** we use this when we want to be sure that
+**Let me get this straight:** we use this when we want to be sure that we understood what was said

+After saying it the speaker explain what he get about the

 ## Grammar